huggingface/diffusers/docs/source/en/training/controlnet.md

 ## Stable Diffusion XL

 Stable Diffusion XL (SDXL) is a powerful text-to-image model that generates high-resolution images, and it adds a second text-encoder to its architecture.
-Use the [`train_controlnet_sdxl.py`](https://github.com/huggingface/diffusers/blob/main/examples/controlnet/train_controlnet_sdxl.py) script to train a SDXL model.
+Use the [`train_controlnet_sdxl.py`](https://github.com/huggingface/diffusers/blob/main/examples/controlnet/train_controlnet_sdxl.py) script to train a ControlNet adapter for the SDXL model.

-We'll discuss training SDXL in more detail in the [SDXL training](sdxl) guide.
+The SDXL training script is discussed in more detail in the [SDXL training](sdxl) guide.

 ## Next steps

 Congratulations on training your own ControlNet!
 To learn more about how to use your new model, the following guides may be helpful:

-- Learn how to [use ControlNet](../using-diffusers/controlnet) for inference on a variety of tasks.
+- Learn how to [use a ControlNet](../using-diffusers/controlnet) for inference on a variety of tasks.